hapax/hapax.github.io/assets/chandra.md

 We're made out of exploded stars, sure, but biology is quantum mechanics writ large.

-Quantisation not only governs the heavy elements ejected from stars, but also the compact remnants --- called *white dwarfs*, for suitably light stars --- left behind.
+Quantisation not only governs the heavy elements ejected from stars, but also the compact remnants left behind.
-Surprisingly, we can model these old stars by throwing electrons into a box.
+For most stars, the remnant is called a *white dwarf*, and to good approximation we can model it by throwing electrons into a box.
 Throw in too many electrons, and the box collapses to form a black hole.
 With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after